microsoft/Optimal-Freshness-Crawl-Scheduling/README.md

 	> Experiment1()
 	> Experiment2()
 	> Experiment3()

+## Instructions for reproducing the ICML-2020 paper's experiments
+These instructions assume that you have launched Python 3 of higher from a directory containing [sync_bandits.py](https://github.com/microsoft/Optimal-Freshness-Crawl-Scheduling/blob/master/sync_bandits.py).

+First, load sync_bandits.py:

+	> from sync_bandits import *

+You may need to install some dependencies such as numpy and scipy if they are missing.

+The results in Figures 1 and 2 in the main text and Figures 3 and 4 in the Appendix can be reproduced by running

+	> exp1()
+	> exp2()
+	> exp1a()
+	> exp2a()

+respectively.

 ## Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a